KeeperAI

 Q: Can I use my own LLM model with KeeperAI?

 Q: Does KeeperAI work in real-time?
-A: Yes, KeeperAI can analyze both real-time sessions and completed session recordings using the same analysis logic.
+A: Yes, KeeperAI analyzes privileged sessions in real-time after each user entry and saves completed session recordings and analysis in encrypted files for later review.

 Q: How does KeeperAI handle sensitive information?
-A: In a later release, KeeperAI will include Personally Identifiable Information (PII) detection and removal from session summaries.
+A: KeeperAI stores session recordings and analysis in encrypted files.
+In a future release, KeeperAI will include enhanced Personally Identifiable Information (PII) detection with options to remove PII before sending to the LLM or remove PII from LLM responses.

 Last updated